 - Most (78%) were white, 5% were black, and 13% were Hispanic.

 - Half were male, and half were female.

-Living liver donation grew out of experience with cadaveric donations, specifically the use of “reduced” or “split-liver” donations.
+Living liver donation grew out of experience with deceased donations, specifically the use of “reduced” or “split-liver” donations.
 Physicians learned that only a portion of a donated liver is needed for a successful transplant.
 Therefore they discovered it would be possible to take a portion of the liver from a living person, leaving a functioning portion with the donor and donating the other portion to the recipient.
 The first living liver transplant was from an adult to a child performed in Australia in 1989.
 The procedure is now common at major pediatric centers.

 1995.
 Techniques were developed for adult-to-adult donation, which requires a larger portion of the donor liver.
 The first such donation occurred in 1995.